Angelliz96/Washington-State-CRDC-Data-Harassment-and-Violence/README.md

-# Washington-State-CRDC-Data-Harassment-and-Violence
-Analyzing harassment and violence in Washington State schools using CRDC data to identify trends, disparities, and insights for social impact.
-Overview
+📚 Washington State CRDC Data – Harassment and Violence 🔎 Overview

-This project uses data from the Civil Rights Data Collection (CRDC), a biennial survey conducted by the U.S. Department of Education’s Office for Civil Rights (OCR).
-Since 1968, the CRDC has collected detailed information about student enrollment, educational programs, and services.
-Most of the data is disaggregated by race/ethnicity, sex, disability status, and English language proficiency.
+This project uses the Civil Rights Data Collection (CRDC) to analyze incidents of harassment and violence in Washington State schools.
+Data is disaggregated by race/ethnicity, gender, disability status, and English language proficiency, allowing us to explore trends, disparities, and insights for social impact.

-This dataset focuses specifically on harassment and violence indicators for schools in Washington State.
-It provides insights into reported incidents and allows for analysis of disparities and patterns across demographic groups.

-Source and Metadata
+💡 Goal: Apply data science to understand social challenges and inform policy, leveraging a background in psychology and social work.

+📊 Dataset Details

-Data Provider: U.S. Department of Education – Office for Civil Rights (OCR)
+Source: U.S. Department of Education – Office for Civil Rights (OCR)

-Dataset: Civil Rights Data Collection (CRDC)
-State Coverage: Washington
+Coverage: Washington State schools

 Date Created: August 30, 2023

 Last Data Update: August 30, 2023

 Metadata Last Updated: May 5, 2025

+Format: CSV (Comma-Separated Values)

 Official Website: OCR Data Collection

-Dataset Structure
+🗂 Dataset Structure

-The dataset includes information reported directly by school districts.
-Key sections include:

-School and District Information
+The dataset includes:

+Section	Columns / Variables
-District ID, School ID, School Name, Location
+School & District	District ID, School ID, School Name, Location Demographics	Race/Ethnicity, Gender, Disability Status, English Language Learner (ELL) Status Incident Data	Type of Harassment/Violence, Number of Reported Incidents

-Demographics

-Race/Ethnicity (e.g., Hispanic, Black, White, Asian, Native American) Gender (Male, Female)
-Disability Status
-English Language Learner (ELL) Status

-Incident Data

-Type of Harassment/Violence (e.g., bullying, sexual harassment, physical attack) Number of Reported Incidents
-Disaggregation by subgroup

-Note: Some variables may be suppressed by OCR to protect student privacy.
+⚠️ Some values may be suppressed to protect student privacy.

-File Information
-Format: CSV (Comma-Separated Values)
-Approximate Size: [Add number of rows/columns once explored]
-Encoding: UTF-8
+🚀 Potential Uses

+Identify disparities in harassment and violence across demographic groups.

+Analyze trends by school, district, or over time.

+Create dashboards or visualizations for policymakers, educators, and communities.

+Support research in public health, social work, and education policy.

+⚠️ Limitations

+Reporting accuracy depends on school district submissions.

+Some data is suppressed or missing to protect privacy.

+Reflects a snapshot in time (most recent 2023 data) and may not represent current conditions.

+🛠 Getting Started

+Download the dataset from the CRDC portal
+.

+Explore the data and identify key variables related to harassment and violence.

+Clean and preprocess the data (handle missing/suppressed values, align school names).

+Perform exploratory analysis, visualizations, and dashboards.

+Document your findings and share insights.

+🤝 Collaboration & Contact

+If you want to collaborate or provide feedback, feel free to open an issue or submit a pull request.

+Questions?
+Visit the official CRDC page: https://ocrdata.ed.gov/